 I recently had a conversation with my boyfriend about the ways in which people hear and experience God.
-We both were implicitly taught that the two primary ways to hear God are through scripture and prayer.
-However we both agreed we more frequently experience God in completely different, unexpected ways.
+Though we both were implicitly taught the two primary ways to hear God are scripture and prayer, we agreed we more frequently experience God in completely different, unexpected ways.
 As I recounted one of my more recent experiences, I couldn’t help but begin to cry.
+This was my experience:

-You don’t have to be a Christian to recognize the value in another person’s life, so this would likely be a powerfully emotional experience regardless of whether or not you believe in God.
+One need not be a Christian to recognize the value in another person’s life, so this would likely be a powerfully emotional experience regardless of one’s religious beliefs.
 I will also admit that an exercise like this employs certain tactics specifically meant to elicit an emotional response, and I am not immune to those tactics.
 However, I genuinely believe there was more to this experience than benevolent emotional manipulation or some sort of universal connection.
 I felt the Spirit move me.
 With the annunciation of each name, I heard the voice of a loving God who mourns for and alongside His children.
 More importantly, I heard the triumphant cry of a God who hates when we commit evil against one another and who brought redemption into the world through Christ.

-From what I could gather, the following names are those used in Crenshaw’s exercise.
-This is, unfortunately, not an exhaustive list:
+From what I could gather, the following names are those used in Crenshaw’s exercise (unfortunately, this is not an exhaustive list):

 Natasha Mckenna, Alexia Christian, Shelly Frey, Kayla Moore, Michelle Cusseaux, Tanisha Anderson, Rekia Boyd, Aiyanna Stanley Jones, Shantel Davis, Aura Rosser, Gabriella Nevarez, India Kager, Kendra James, Kyam Livingston, Alesia Thomas, Meagan Hockaday, Miriam Carey, Pearlie Golden, Yvette Smith, Kisha Michael, India Beaty, Symone Marshall, Jessica Williams, Korryn Gaines, Deborah Danner, Alberta Spruill, Danette Daniels, Duanna Johnson, Eleanor Bumpurs, Frankie Ann Perkins, Gynnya Mcmillen, Janisha Fonville, Joyce Curnell, Kathryn Johnston, LaTanya Haggerty, Malissa Williams, Margaret LaVerne Mitchell, Margaret Mitchell, Mya Hall, Nizah Morris, Ralkina Jones, Redel Jones, Sharmel Edwards, Sheneque Proctor, Shereese Francis, Sonji Taylor, Tanisha Anderson, Tarika Wilson, Tyisha Miller